 Center Time gives the students the opportunity to work with small groups of children, under the teacher’s guidance, on specific skills.
 Two of the centers are teacher-directed and include fine motor practice through theme related projects.
-These may include art projects, letter/sound activities, number recognition/counting games, etc. One center is child-directed focusing on manipulatives and sensory development skills.
-Play Scapes are set up on the floor where the children socialize and learn as they play.
-Children are working on skills such as spatial reasoning, role-playing, taking turns, creativity and fine motor development.
-The children are also learning to negotiate and problem solve.
+These may include art projects, letter/sound activities, number recognition/counting games, to name a few.
+One center is child-directed, focusing on manipulatives and sensory development skills.
+Play scenes are set up on the floor where the children socialize and learn as they play.
+Children are working on skills such as spatial reasoning, role-playing, taking turns, creativity, and fine motor development.
+The children are also learning to negotiate, and problem solve.
 They are playing with a purpose.

 Snack time is a social time and a favorite of most pre-K students as they discover new tastes and new friends.
-Children rotate snack responsibility and bring snack to share with their peers.
+Children bring their own snack each class day.
 This is a time when children practice good table manners as well as time-management, cleaning up after themselves and quietly looking at and reading books while waiting for the group to transition.

 Circle time is a whole group activity where we enjoy music, experiments, demonstrations, calendar time, stories, and an opportunity to participate in whole group math or writing lessons.
 During this time, children are working on listening skills, raising our hands to speak, waiting our turn, not interrupting, staying on topic, listening with understanding, following directions, and contributing to group discussions.

 During this stretch break, the children revisit the playground, participate in whole group music or indoor games that utilizes gross motor skills.
-This is also a great opportunity for children to get their wiggles out before the next block of academic learning time in class.
+This is also a fantastic opportunity for children to get their wiggles out before the next block of academic learning time in class.
 Children bring their own lunch each class day.

 Our day ends with a closing circle.
 This is a group activity where children can bring something to share from home.
 Sharing gives children the opportunity to practice speaking in front of the group and encourages participation by their peers through asking questions and active listening.
-Each day ends with a closing song after which children put on their coats and backpacks and line up at the door to go home.
+Each day ends with a closing song after which children put on their coats, backpacks, and line up at the door to go home.